 Morocco is generally a very safe country.
 Apart from petty crime and minor scams, tourists rarely experience any problems.
-Most scams are easy to spot, and a firm “no” usually helps.
+Most scams are easy to spot, and a firm “no” usually ends the conversation.
 Don’t flash valuables and keep an eye on your belongings at all time.
-Unfortunately, as a western woman, you are very likely to experience harassment.
+Unfortunately, if you are a western woman, you are very likely to experience some level of harassment.
 This happens even if you are traveling with a partner, but especially as a solo female traveler.
-Street harassment is a big problem in Morocco, even for local women.
-As annoying as it is, it rarely goes beyond catcalling, proposals and unwanted attention.
+Street harassment is a big problem in Morocco for both tourists and local women.
+This situation rarely goes beyond catcalling, proposals and unwanted attention.
 Avoiding eye contact and ignoring any advances are generally the best way to deal with this.

 Although Morocco is safe for solo travelers, you still need to practice common sense.
-Avoid quiet and poorly lit backstreets, especially in the Medina, and don’t walk around alone at night.
-That is where you are most likely to get in trouble.
+Avoid quiet and poorly lit backstreets, especially in the Medina, and don’t walk around alone late at night.
 Instead, find other travelers or a guide to go with you and stick to busy areas.
 Take a taxi back to your hotel or riad instead of walking in the dark.

 Be assertive and confident

 Don’t be discouraged by the aggressive sales techniques of vendors or persistent guides; they’re just trying to make a living.
-As a westerner, the Moroccan way of interacting with others can take some getting used to, but keep in mind that they don’t mean you any harm or ill will.
+If you are western traveler, the Moroccan way of interacting with others can take some getting used to, but keep in mind that they don’t mean you any harm or ill will.
 Be assertive and confident and don’t be afraid to say “no, thank you” and walk away.
 Saying no is not considered rude here and most people will back off as soon as you make it clear that you are not interested.
 And once you get used to it, you will start to enjoy the directness and forwardness of the locals.